Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/09-sssp-application/README.md

 * Preparing the dataset for running the application
 * Using Vitis hardware to run the application

 **Note**: This is not a detailed tools usage guideline, so only basic ideas and steps are shown.
-You will need to refer to other documents for details.
+Refer to other documents for details.

 ### Tutorial Structure